LF-digitala-kanaler/LFDS/content/components/web/forms/datepicker.md

       * There is as a version called **timepicker**, which works like the datepicker but lets the user choose a time rather than a day

-      * You can choose to disabled dates if needed.
-Examples of use case for this are buying an insurance (not possible earlier than today) or doing an injury claim (had to happen today or earlier).
+      * You can choose to disable dates if needed.
+Examples of use case for this are selecting from when an insurance is valid (not possible earlier than today) or doing an injury claim (had to happen today or earlier).
 You can also choose to disable a specific time span.

       ## Please consider